enewe101/cluster-func/README.md

 variables to be set within each of the subjob scripts.

 ### PBS options
+(This option cannot be set on the command line.)
 Portable Batch System options control how the cluster scheduler schedules your job, and allows you to request specific compute resources and specify the amount of time that your job should run.